Documentation

 launchctl list | grep SFTPPlus

 After a successful installation using the shell script, jump to Listening on privileged ports to learn how to enable SFTPPlus to listen on privileged ports.
-This would be needed if SFTPPlus is not started with superuser privileges, which would mean it cannot bind ports below 1024.

 When installing SFTPPlus on a machine for the first time, you need to generate the initial configuration file and machine-specific SSH keys.
 A self-signed SSL certificate will also be generated to help with the initial FTPS and HTTPS testing.